White automatic Sliding Door

 HOTRON SSR-3: Key Features

-The HOTRON SSR-3 is another reliable option, combining radar and IR technologies with a more streamlined setup.
+The HOTRON SSR-3 is another reliable automatic door sensor, combining radar and IR technologies with a more streamlined setup.

 Advantages: